For 32- or 64-bit Word 2007, 2010, 2013, 2016 and 2019 in Windows Vista, 7, 8 and 10

-Antioch 3 is made specifically for the ‘ribbon’ versions of Word, 2007–2016.
+Antioch 3 is made specifically for the ‘ribbon’ versions of Word, 2007–2019.
 It is also the only version that works in 64-bit Word as well as the more usual 32-bit Word.
-Antioch works in the current version of Word 365, but not in any version of Word which has some of its files online, such as ‘Starter’ or ‘Click-to-Run’ editions.
+Antioch works in some versions of Word 365, but not in any version that has some of its files online, such as ‘Starter’ or ‘Click-to-Run’ editions.
 Please use Antioch 2 for Word 2003 or earlier.

 The keyboard is switched on and off with small buttons on Word’s Quick Access Toolbar, so that you can switch keyboards with one click rather than having to call up Word’s ‘Add-ins’ tab.
 These buttons are marked G for Greek and H for Hebrew, since the Quick Access Toolbar doesn’t allow us to mark them with the former ‘alpha’ and ‘alef’ symbols.
 The old toolbars, with the ‘Greek’ and ‘Hebrew’ buttons for making settings, still exist, and can be called up from the Quick Access toolbar or found on the ‘Add-ins’ tab as before.